Rammsauer/greenwashing/README.md

 Tyler, a wry smile on his face, ambles up the stiars, looking at the rotting walls.
-He reaches the top of the
+He reaches the top of the stairs and heads for Marla's room.
+Before he can knock,
 </pre>